KaminaProject/Documentation/README.md

 - Each *Kamina Community* instance has a single, broad or otherwise, discussion topic much in the same way you can have groups for different topics and interests on Facebook and other social networks.

--Anyone can access and start using a *Kamina Community* instance, but the user will be limited to what it can do.
-In order to access all the functionality, the instance has, the user has to register into that community.
-The registration requires the user to download and start a *Kamina User* instance in its pc.
-Have a sneak peek of what a *Kamina Community* instance would look like.
+-Anyone can access and start using a *Kamina Community* instance, but the user is be limited to what it can do.
+In order to access all the functionality of the instance, the user has to register into that community.
+The registration requires the user to download and start a *Kamina User* instance on their device.

+This is an example of what a *Kamina Community* instance would look like.

 ![community-preview](./img/preview.png)

-This design could change in the future though, caveat emptor.

 ### Kamina User

-Hey, we said the user would be in control of its information, that is why the user's information will be stored in their computers! they to download some software for that though.
-After the user downloads and initializes the instance, it can register into any existing
+This is where all the user information is stored and managed.

+- In order to give the user full control over their information, the information is stored on the user's device.

+- The user must download and initialize a user instance on their device and can then register into any existing *Kamina Community* instance.

-*Kamina Community* instances.
-This software that the user will download will expose an API the *Kamina Community* instance can use in order to exchange information.
+- The instance exposes an API for the *Kamina Community* instance to exchange information with.
-Though, because the user has to instance running in a device, it will only be possible to login/register in that device because the
-*Kamina Community* instance will only be able to communicate with *localhost*.
-One way to circumvent this problem is to give the *Kamina Community* instance an IP or domain to connect.

 ### Kamina Search

-*Kamina Search* will be in charge of combining both *Kamina Community* and *Kamina User* instances.
-In will work like this Mastodon instances [search page](https://instances.social/list#lang=&allowed=&prohibited=&users=).
-But *Kamina Search* will also store backup information from *Kamina Community* instances, in case any of them disappear.
+*Kamina Search* is a system allows the user to access information from a *Kamina Community* instance.

+- It stores backup data from *Kamina Community* instances in case the data disappears.

+- Works similar to Mastodon search instances. [search page](https://instances.social/list#lang=&allowed=&prohibited=&users=)

-This way, any user can access the content of a *Kamina Community* up until the date of the creation of the backup.
+- The user can access the content of a *Kamina Community* up until the date of the creation of the backup stored.

 ## How to contribute